04 Aug City Dwellers seek laidback lifestyle sarnia-lambton offers

 Current options include a luxury new home built on lakefront property; a character family house with deeded beach rights in a mature neighbourhood; a resale home mere steps to public beaches; condominiums with views of the river, lake or marina; one-acre-plus retreats; and four-season escapes in Southwestern Ontario’s Cottage Country.

 Housing is so reasonably priced that after GTA residents crunch numbers, they realize they can finally achieve their long-held dreams – or afford even more exciting ones.

 Gems presently on the market include homes newly constructed in modern subdivisions less than two kilometres to the beach.
-“Homebuyers can get a detached 2,320 square foot two-storey house with five bedrooms, finished basement and double garage this moment for $898,000,” says MacGregor.
+“Homebuyers can get a detached 1617 square foot bungalow with 3+1 bedrooms, finished basement and double car garage this moment for $720,000,” says MacGregor.

 Those reasonable prices represent increases in a year of drastic changes in Ontario’s housing market.
 However, “buyers have greater choice and negotiating power now.
 I’m here to help my clients make informed decisions and build wealth through real estate,” MacGregor says.
 “I want to make the buying process hassle-free and financially rewarding.”

 With fresh properties being continuously listed, MacGregor says, “I can help you gain access to hundreds of pre-sale, new build and cottage properties on the market.
 I also know of homes that aren’t listed yet and can connect the right buyer with the right seller.
 It’s very satisfying to help facilitate the ideal fit.”

 It makes sense for out-of-town home seekers to engage a local Realtor as their own dedicated house hunter.
 “As your personal real estate agent, I am looking after your best interests as the buyer.
 My experience and connections enable me to negotiate the fairest price and terms on the different properties that appeal to you,” says MacGregor.